+'''

 to char(COLUMN NAME, 'custom format') as COLUMN NAME

+'''

-Note: This custom format overrides the date\format or timestamp\format parameter value.
+Note: This custom format overrides the date_format or timestamp_format parameter value.
 For information about Oracle datetime format, see the Oracle documentation.

-• To specify a value to replace null values, use the following statement syntax:
+To specify a value to replace null values, use the following statement syntax:

+'''

 nvl(COLUMN NAME, 'null replacement value') as COLUMN NAME

-- To specify a custom precision value for a NUMBER column, use the following statement syntax: round (NUMBER\COLUMN\NAME, custom\precision) as NUMBER\COLUMN\NAME - To specify a custom column size to pad column values on the right with spaces when the length of a column value is less than the custom column size, use the following statement syntax:

 '''

-rpad(COLUMN NAME, column size, ' ') as COLUMN NAME
+· To specify a custom precision value for a NUMBER column, use the following statement syntax:

 '''

-For example, to use the custom date format dd/mm/yyyy for the COL4 column and replace null values in COL4 data with 14/12/2012, use the following table\id\column\list statement:
+round (NUMBER COLUMN NAME, custom precision) as NUMBER COLUMN NAME

 '''

-table1 column list=COL2,COL1,nvl(to char(COL4, 'dd/mm/yyyy'), '14/12/2012') as COL4
+To specify a custom column size to pad column values on the right with blank spaces when the length of the column value is less than the custom column size, use the following statement syntax:

 '''

+rpad(COLUMN_NAME, column_size, ' ') as COLUMN_NAME

+'''

+For example, to use the custom date format dd/mm/yyyy for the COL4 column and replace null values in COL4 data with 14/12/2017, use the following table_id_column_list statement:

+'''

+table1 column list=COL2,COL1,nvl(to char(COL4, 'dd/mm/yyyy'), '14/12/2017') as COL4

+'''

-The [BIN\COLUMN\BIT\MASK] section uses the following parameter to list column bit masks for the columns that are unloaded in binary format:
+The [BIN_COLUMN_BIT_MASK] section uses the following parameter to list column bit masks for the columns that are unloaded in binary format: